unm-digital-history/campus-history/essays/maxwell-museum/index.md

 ---

->"Have you been to the latest exhibition at the Maxwell Museum of Anthropology?"
->"Honestly, I didn't even know we had a museum of anthropology."
->-Excerpt from a real-life on campus conversation

 {% include aside.html class="center" text=" 'Have you been to the latest exhibition at the Maxwell Museum of Anthropology?'

 'Honestly, I didn't even know we had a museum of anthropology.'